CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 -------- | :-------- | :--------- | :-----------
 `* * *` | user | add a new task by specifying a task name only | add a floating task `* * *` | user | add a task by specifying a task name together
-with its other fields as optional (Date, Time, Description, List, Venue, Priority, isFavorite)  | record tasks with various details `* * *` | user | add a new event | add a task with duration instead of due date `* * *` | user | add a recurring task/event | add a task/event with frequency to repeat `* * *` | user | add a task/event that has duplicate names
+with its other fields as optional | record tasks with various details `* * *` | user | add a new event | add a task with duration instead of due date `* * *` | user | add a recurring task/event | add a task/event with frequency to repeat `* * *` | user | add a task/event that has duplicate names